Formal Definitions of Conservative Probability Distribution Functions (PDFs): Introduction

-\begin{example}\normalfont When trying to convict a criminal in a court, estimating the probability of guilt, conditioned on the evidence, is important.
-If the evidence were 100\% conclusive, the defendant should be convicted.
-But if there is uncertainty about their guilt, it may be better to under-estimate the probability they are guilty.
-For example, this uncertainty may arise because two or more pieces of evidence are each not 100\% conclusive.
-Moreover, if the degree of independence between these pieces of evidence were unknown\footnote{Consider two `experts' giving opinion-based evidence but where both experts were students in the same University and taught by the same professors.
-The expert-opinions of each are unlikely to be independent.}, one may wish to draw a conservative conclusion when combining evidence. \end{example}
+\begin{example} \normalfont Consider the multisensor, multitarget tracking problem and its solutions as described in \cite{li2019second,da2021recent}.
+A distributed network of sensors is responsible for tracking multiple targets of interest.
+This problem is typically addressed in one of two ways: using (1) data-level measurement fusion (where raw measurements are communicated between the sensors) or (2) estimate-level density fusion, where the best estimate of target locations' PDFs are communicated between the sensors.
+This paper is focused more particularly on the second approach, estimate-level density fusion and we analyze some often-used data fusion techniques such as the linear (or arithmetic averaging) fusion and log-linear (geometric averaging) fusion techniques.
+With estimate-level fusion, the goal is to generate a PDF that is ``conservative'' w.r.t. the data-level fusion technique.
+While data-level fusion may be more accurate, it requires significantly more computation and communication. \end{example}

-While these examples help to intuitively define what a conservative PDF is, we want to formally define conservativeness between PDFs and in data fusion.
-Specifically, we want to formally answer the following three questions representing different aspects of conservativeness.
+While these examples help to intuitively define what a conservative PDF is, we desire a formal definition of conservativeness between two PDFs and in data fusion.
+Specifically, we want to formally answer the following two questions representing different aspects of conservativeness.
 In what follows, let $p_1, \ p_2, \ p_f, \ p_t$ be PDFs.